-Gardeners have a vital role to play in securing the future of our wildlife by gardening organically, thinking of the needs of bugs and animals, and by creating a balance between pests and their natural predators.
+Gardeners have a vital role to play in securing the future of our wildlife by designing gardens to be eco-friendly havens, thinking of the needs of bugs and animals, and by creating a balance between pests and their natural predators.

 Natural habitats are shrinking and changing, putting increased pressure on our wildlife.
 With a few simple changes, even in a small garden, we can make a difference and create a patchwork of wildlife refuges across the country.

 - Habitat – somewhere to breed and shelter